Mammillaria bocasana Poselg.

 How to Grow and Care

 This cactus is only suitable for outdoor life in USDA plant hardiness zones 9b to 11b.
-For gardeners in most zones, only indoor potted Powder Puff Cactus is an option.
+Only indoor potted Powder Puff Cactus is an option for gardeners in most zones.

 The potting soil needs to be porous so it can drain well.
 Allow the soil to become nearly dry between waterings, but then water thoroughly.
 Never let the pots sit in water.
 Suspend watering in the winter, but mist occasionally.